jiponsI2cat/cnsmo-gui/README.md

 # CnsmoWeb

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.
+This is a web application project in order to provide an UI for the cnsmo-api

 ## Development server